mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 This service is often provided free by Class A and B ports but unlikely to be available elsewhere.
 The port benefits from greater control over exactly where in the system ships jump from and often has an agreement with nearby destinations about emergence points.
-A ship using a part- prepared plot cannot falsify its destination, which is beneficial for general security and reduction of illicit activity.
+A ship using a part-prepared plot cannot falsify its destination, which is beneficial for general security and reduction of illicit activity.
 ```